gjhami/AttackSimulation/README.md

 ## Default Values and Useful Data Points
 Note: All cost values are calculated based on the annual average of the 3-year total cost of ownership.
 All costs are in USD.

-Control Pricing, Effectiveness, and Variance
+Control pricing, effectiveness, and variance
 | Control Name                | Per Person /  Per Machine | Annual Cost (USD) | Effectiveness | Variance |
 |-----------------------------|---------------------------|-------------------|---------------|----------|
 | Intrusion Prevention System | N/A                       | Varies            | 0.9904        | 0.0144   |